 You will need:

-- Access to a car and mobile telephone
+- Access to a car, mobile telephone and private email address

 - Availability to attend training days and seminars

 - To take responsibility for following the law (we will teach you about this) and working within our policies and guidelines

 - An interest and willingness to cooperate with our partners and other organisations working in this field

 You will only be able to act on behalf of the Society when you have completed introductory training and been issued with an ID card.

 We are looking to fill Welfare Officer roles in the following areas:

 Take a look at the full Welfare Officer role profile to find out more about what is involved.
 If you would like to apply, please complete a volunteer enquiry form, with reference requests attached and return to email@example.com